 - Inventoried tags and metadata.
 We retrieve information from your AWS entities, giving you the ability to filter and facet down to the team, or specific metadata attributes on the function configuration or invocation itself.

-- Query your data with an automatic facet builder, which instantly facets your dashboards and charts by attribute or function to explore custom data, without having to write queries.
+- Easy ability to query your data with an automatic facet builder, which instantly facets your dashboards and charts by attribute or function to explore custom data, without having to write queries.

-Lambda data is displayed in its own dedicated UI.
+Lambda data is displayed in its own dedicated UI in New Relic One.

 Access and requirements